Permit Required For Agricultural Burning In Pitt Meadows

 Burning Regulation Bylaw No. 2688, 2015

-The City of Pitt Meadows has adopted a Burning Regulation Bylaw.
-The Bylaw regulates how, when and where things can be burned.
+The City of Pitt Meadows has adopted a Burning Regulation Bylaw, which regulates how, when and where things can be burned in order to increase our environmental air quality and safety.
+The Bylaw addresses the burning of natural wood material in urban and agricultural areas of Pitt Meadows.
 To view a complete copy of this Bylaw, click on Burning Regulation Bylaw.

 Permit holders are required to call the Metro Vancouver Ventilation Index hotline at 604.436.6777 each day prior to starting a burn to confirm whether or not burning is permitted that day.
 The message is updated by 8:30am every morning.